 About Our TeamFind out more

-Our bid to the National Lottery Heritage Fund included an ambitious programme of Activities and new Interpretation displays.
-These will enable a larger and more diverse range of visitors to understand and enjoy the rich heritage of 900 years of social history embodied in this wonderful building.
+Our bid to the National Lottery Heritage Fund included an ambitious programme of activities and new Interpretation displays.
+These will enable a larger and more diverse range of visitors to understand and enjoy the rich heritage of 900 years of social and religious history embodied in this wonderful building.